Most respondents rank the facilities as above average.

 MM1- There is a viral out break and the survival rate is 50%.
 You are in a high-up position at the CDC and are offered a vaccine for the virus.
 Do you take the vaccine?
 What influences your choice?

-Students said the most interesting question asked at Colorado State University College of Veterinary Medicine & Biomedical Sciences discussed scenarios like handling employee behavior, decision-making processes, reasons for pursuing a DVM/PhD, and details about research conducted.
-The mention of MMI format, Multiple Mini Interview, and nondisclosure agreements suggests that respondents may have encountered a scenario-based interview process with confidentiality requirements.
+Students said the most interesting question asked at Colorado State University College of Veterinary Medicine & Biomedical Sciences discussed scenarios such as handling employee misconduct, decision-making processes, reasons for pursuing a DVM/PhD, and explaining research projects.
+Some responses indicated an MMI format with a nondisclosure agreement requirement, suggesting a focus on ethical dilemmas and personal motivations during the interview process.

 MMI4- you are a small business owner of a business with 5 employees.
 For the second time this month, an employee calls in sick, noting a foot injury.
 Later that night, a coworker calls and says they saw this employee at the gym with a gym bag.
 How do you handle this situation?